 All you will need to make DIY party invitations is coloured card, some fun bits and bobs, like stickers and sequins, and glue sticks or glue guns.
 Make sure to include your little one in the invitation making.

-Don’t pay out for an entertainer, instead come up with your own ideas to keep the party guests entertained.
+If you’re trying to stick to a tight budget, don’t pay out for an entertainer, instead, come up with your own ideas to keep the party guests entertained.

 Traditional party games like pass the parcel, pin-the-tale of the donkey and musical chairs are all ideal.

 Don’t buy the food for the party meal, instead make it yourself.

 Make a selection of sandwiches – jam, cheese and ham seem to work well.
 As well as a couple of homemade pizzas, simple hot dogs, chicken nuggets or fish fingers and some homemade cheese straws.
 For the sweets, serve ice cream and jelly, as well as homemade cupcakes, cookies and brownies.

 Chopped vegetables like cucumber, carrots and tomatoes are usually a favourite as are bowls of grapes and berries.

 Personally I am a fan of a home party where I do all of the above.
 I have three children and they all have their birthdays in the first half of the year (as do I and my husband) After just coming out of the expense of Christmas straight in birthdays, it can be a tricky one to handle financially.

 Remember, homemade takes longer, but is far cheaper and in my opinion, makes the party more special.
 Just because it is a budget birthday party, it can be every bit as wonderful as a lavish, expensive one.
 And trust me, your child (well maybe not when he is a teen) does not judge the success of his party on how much you spent!